kryptokrona/kryptokrona-mobile-wallet/README.md

 ## Setup

-Clone the repo:
+* Clone the repo:

 `git clone https://github.com/zpalmtree/ton-chan.git`

 `cd ton-chan`

-Install npm if you don't have it already:
+* Install yarn if you don't have it already:

-* Ubuntu - `sudo apt-get install nodejs npm -y`
-* Arch Linux - `pacman -S nvm` (follow the instructions), then `nvm install 10; nvm use 10`

-Note that Node 11 is currently not supported: https://github.com/realm/realm-js/issues/2149

-Look into `nvm` if your distro provides Node 11 or greater.
+`npm install -g yarn`

-Install the code dependencies:
+* Install the dependencies:

-`npm install`
+`yarn install`

 * Next, we need to setup the Android JDK and development environment.